mohamedstt/Login-Backend-NodeJs/README.md

 # Links Manager with nodejs and react

-I made a api with NodeJs for CRUD of the links and
+I made a api with NodeJs for CRUD of the links,
-account authentication using JWT token.
+account authentication using JWT token and Redux.
 <p align="center">
   <img src="./img/cadastroTela.png" alt="Cadastro">
   <img src="./img/LoginTela.png" alt="Login">